netdata/netdata/packaging/installer/OTHERS.md

 You can install a pre-compiled static binary of Netdata on any Intel/AMD 64bit Linux system (even those that don't have a package manager, like CoreOS, CirrOS, busybox systems, etc).
 You can also use these packages on systems with broken or unsupported package managers.

-To install Netdata from a binary package on any Linux distro and any kernel version on **Intel/AMD 64bit** systems, and keep it up to date with our **nightly releases** automatically, run the following:
+To install Netdata from a binary package on any Linux distro and any kernel version on **Intel/AMD 64bit** systems, and get **automatic, nightly** updates, run the following:

 ```bash
 $ bash <(curl -Ss https://my-netdata.io/kickstart-static64.sh)